Panathinaikos F.C.: Early years

 The move to a permanent home ground also heralded another—final—name change to Panathinaikos Athlitikos Omilos (PAO), "All-Athenian Athletic Club", on 15 March 1924, from now on a multi-sport club.
 However, the decision was already taken by 1922.

 In 1926, the Hellenic Football Federation (HFF) was founded and the first Greek Championship under its authority took place in 1927.
+The club dominated Athenian football, winning the Athens championships of 1925 1926 1927 and 1929 organized by the Athens Football Clubs Association.

 Panathinaikos won undefeated the Championship of 1929–30 under the guidance of József Künsztler and Angelos Messaris as the team's star player.
 Other notable players of this Belle Époque period of the team were Antonis Migiakis, Diomidis Symeonidis, Mimis Pierrakos and Stefanos Pierrakos, among others.
 They thrashed rivals Olympiacos 8–2, a result that still remains the biggest win either team has achieved against its rival, with Messaris scoring three goals.
 The team also defeated Aris 1–4 away in Thessaloniki.
 Messaris, who scored again three goals, became a hero and chant for the fans.

 Crisis and WWII years

-In 1931, a serious disagreement between leading board member Apostolos Nikolaidis from one side, and some players (most notably Angelos Messaris) and club's officials on the other side, regarding the professionalization in the Greek football, which lasted two years, damaged the club and led to a counterproductive period.
+In 1931, a serious disagreement between leading board member Apostolos Nikolaidis from one side, and some players (most notably Angelos Messaris) and club's officials on the other side, regarding the professionalisation in the Greek football, which lasted two years, damaged the club and led to a counterproductive period.
 In the meantime, the HFF Greek Cup had commenced in 1932.
 The last bright moment for the Greens before World War II was winning the Cup for the first time in 1940 against Aris, 3–1.